26Ganapathi/System-Health-Monitor/README.md

-# System-Health-Monitor
-System Health Monitor — A lightweight Python script that continuously monitors CPU, memory, and disk usage, logs alerts when thresholds are exceeded, and helps in basic troubleshooting of system resources.

 # 🖥️ System Health Monitor

 A lightweight Python script that monitors **CPU, memory, and disk usage** and logs alerts when usage crosses defined thresholds.